 Symptoms of Heart Attacks in Women

-The symptoms of a heart attack in women often present themselves differently then how they appear in men.
+The symptoms of a heart attack in women often present themselves differently than how they appear in men.
 It may look and feel different than their male counterparts.
 These are the symptoms that are more common among women:

 Pain in the back, neck, jaw or throat

-Nausea (feeling sick to the stomach)
+Nausea and Vomiting (feeling sick to the stomach